 The relationship quickly grew to establish the first online bilingual joint MBA degree program.
 Regis University is also just one out of 102 universities honored by the John Templeton Foundation Honor Roll for character building universities, and has produced two Rhodes Scholars.

 Regis University’s online programs have been recognized for their particular strength in Computer and Information Science and Information Assurance Education by U.S. News and World Report.
 The school’s online presence has strong ties with multiple industry leaders such as IBM, SAP, and Oracle, as well as fellow universities like the National Defense University, and the University of Technology.

-Many schools take a simplistic approach to distance education.
-All they do is put their standard classes online.
-But Northern Arizona has taken a more creative approach.
+Northern Arizona has taken a creative approach to helping students.
 Students can pay a flat semester fee and take samples from prospective courses.
 The ability to take a course for a test run is an effective way to find the right subject in which to get a degree, and avoid choosing wrong majors.

 The school has grown to 54,000 students, which makes it the seventh largest school in America, and led to its 200,000 alumni worldwide.
 With 191 courses of study to choose from students are sure to receive a well-rounded education.
 There are over 2,900 full-time faculty lending their expertise to the classroom experience.

 The University of Minnesota Crookston works in conjunction with the greater University of Minnesota.
 Crookston offers 29 undergraduate degree programs, 36 concentrations, and 20 minors.
 Enrollment is approximately 1,800 students, 700 of whom are online students.
 The student body represents 20 countries and 45 states.